manitofigh/Number-Counter/README.md

-Number counter using HTML, CSS, and JS.
+In plain HTML, CSS, and JS.
+Hopefully will move to ReactJS for practice.